Chelsea sale Q&A: What's the worst-case scenario? Could the club really go out of business?

 At the moment Chelsea are not allowed to discuss new contracts with players such as Mason Mount and Jorginho.
 And the future of club-record signing Romelu Lukaku cannot be resolved until new owners arrive.

+Sir Jim Ratcliffe's bid to buy Chelsea has been "rejected out of hand" but he remains interested in buying the club.

+Ineos Group Ltd director Tom Crotty told Bloomberg on Wednesday: "We've been rejected out of hand by Raine but we will keep reminding people we are still here."

-Sir Jim Ratcliffe's last-minute bid on Friday has given pause to the entire sale process, with Britain's richest man understood to be pressing on with his candidacy to buy the Blues.
+Ratcliffe made a last-minute bid worth £4.25 billion at the end of last week.
+Ratcliffe's last-minute bid on Friday had given pause to the entire sale process, with Britain's richest man understood to be pressing on with his candidacy to buy the Blues.

-It emerged last week that Sir Jim Ratcliffe, Britain's richest man, had tabled a last-minute £4.25billion bid to buy the west London club.
+It emerged last week Ratcliffe, Britain's richest man, had tabled a last-minute £4.25billion bid to buy the west London club.

 But, the consortium of LA Dodgers part-owner Boehly was still named as the preferred bidder.
 Ratcliffe has not engaged in the process set out by the Raine Group, making it difficult for his bid to be considered.